-% Percentage of respondents who agreed that: Merthyr Tydfil LPA Wales The LPA enforces its planning rules fairly and consistently 51 45 The LPA gave good advice to help them make a successful application 68 57 The LPA gives help throughout, including with conditions 57 48 The LPA responded promptly when they had questions 71 55 They were listened to about their application 60 56 They were kept informed about their application 63 46 They were satisfied overall with how the LPA handled their application 60 57
+% Percentage of respondents who agreed that: Merthyr Tydfil LPA Wales The LPA enforces its planning rules fairly and consistently 59 47 The LPA gave good advice to help them make a successful application 76 58 The LPA gives help throughout, including with conditions 69 49 The LPA responded promptly when they had questions 94 58 They were listened to about their application 76 57 They were kept informed about their application 67 49 They were satisfied overall with how the LPA handled their application 72 61

 We also asked respondents to select three planning service characteristics from a list that they thought would most help them achieve successful developments.
 Figure 1 shows how often each characteristic was selected as a percentage of the total number of selections.
-For us, 'getting a speedy decision on a submitted application' was the most popular choice.

-Figure 1: Characteristics of a good planning service, Merthyr Tydfil LPA, 2014-15
+Figure 1: Characteristics of a good planning service, Merthyr Tydfil LPA, 2015-16